MarkMos/open-blog-revolution/README.md

 Local images must be placed in `src/media`.

-You don't need to specify the full path for images, just the filename, OBR figures out the image path.
+In .mdx files (like posts) you don't need to specify the full path for images, just the filename, OBR figures out the image path.

 Example: `![ALT](filename.ext TITLE)`

+Cover images path in posts (in frontmatter yaml) must be relative.
+If your cover image is in `src/media` that would be `../../media/image.ext`

 Partial project structure: